Skip to content

 Share Infographic/Entire Toolkit

-Use our resources to learn about the state of trauma and share support throughout June and all year long: resources.lucet.health/toolkit-trauma-awareness
+Use these resources to learn about trauma and ways to support yourself and others:

 If you or someone you know is struggling with trauma, you can find additional resources through the National Center for PTSD, including the PTSD Coach mobile app.
 Veterans can contact the Veteran Crisis Line by dialing 988, then pressing 1.